Mahwash

-Ustad Farida Mahwash (استاد فریده مهوش); (1947) is an Afghan singer and voice of Afghanistan.
-She was the first woman (as of 2013) to have been conferred the honorary title of "Ustad" (meaning Master or Maestra in Dari) in 1977.
-She currently lives in Fremont, California, US; and tours the world with her latest all star ensemble Voices of Afghanistan.
+Ustad Farida Mahwash (استاد فریده مهوش); (born 1947) is an Afghan singer and voice of Afghanistan.
+She was the first woman (as of 2013) to have been conferred the honorary title of "Ustad" (meaning Master or Maestra in Farsi Dari) in 1977.
+She currently lives in Fremont, California, US; and tours the world with her latest ensemble, "Voices of Afghanistan".

 Biography

-Style

-Ustad Farida Mahwash is the "voice of Afghanistan," and one of the most beloved singers in the entire Central Asian region.
-Her robust, luminous voice with its subtle command of ornamentation has dazzled audiences worldwide, as she shares her country's rich musical heritage through performances and recordings.

 Early life

-Farida Gulali Ayubi was born into a conservative Afghan family.
-Her mother was a Quran teacher, who recited with a beautiful voice, an early inspiration to the young girl.
-Religion loomed large in the family, and for many years, her interest in music was suppressed.
+Farida Gulali Ayubi was born into a conservative Afghan family, and her mother was a Quran teacher.
+Her interest in music was opposed by her parents on religious grounds.
 Upon completing her studies, Farida was recruited to sing for Kabul Radio.
 The station's director, Ustad Khayal, encouraged her to pursue singing as a career.
-It was Ustad Khayal who gave Farida her enduring stage name, Mahwash, which means "like the moon."
+This is when Farida acquired her stage name, Mahwash, meaning "like the moon."